gigi-beridze/gigi-beridze/README.md

 - 🔭 I am trying to find a job where I can develop.
 - 🌱 I'm currently learning full stack development
 - ⚡ In my free time I solve problems on GeeksforGeeks and read tech articles.
-- 📫 How to reach me: &nbsp; gigi.beridze.2018@gmail.com
+- 📫 How to reach me: &nbsp;gigi.beridze.2018@gmail.com

 ---